BND Hamburger Icon

 As CareCloud Concierge manages your revenue cycle, it will keep your practice in line with the most recent Medicare Access and CHIP Reauthorization Act (MACRA) and ICD-10 regulatory changes.
 CareCloud Concierge can also assist you in receiving Council for Affordable Quality Healthcare (CAQH) quarterly reattestations, and government, commercial payer and managed care plans.

-CareCloud Concierge maintains the above services will increase your collections by at least 7% while cutting your costs, as well as lower the number of days in accounts receivable by 33%.
+CareCloud Concierge will increase your collections by at least 7 percent while cutting your costs, according to CareCloud.
+It will also lower the number of days in accounts receivable by 33 percent thanks to the above services.

 Telehealth